sourcefrog/conserve/CONTRIBUTING.md

 or if you're new to the codebase.
 So feel free to ask for help or to put up a PR that is not yet well tested.

+It's also important that the tests are very deterministic and hermetic.

 Code can be tested in any of five different places:

-- Public API tests, in `tests/api`.
-All core features should be exercised here, although some edge cases that can't be reached through the public API could be left for unit tests.
+- API tests, as "unit tests" within the implementation modules.
+Focus tests on using the public API to test the implementation, although it's OK to call private functions if that's the most practical way to test something important.

 - Black-box tests that run the Conserve CLI as a binary, in `tests/cli`.
 All the main uses of the CLI should be exercised here.
+However, running the binary is somewhat slower than calling functions directly.

 - Time-consuming tests, using proptest, in `tests/expensive`.
 These are `#[ignore]` at the test level, and only run by